Academic Support

 The Writing Center supports and promotes effective student writing practices across the University of Denver campus.
 In a learning-orientednon-evaluative, and collaborative setting, the Center works with any DU-affiliated student, faculty, or staff member on any kind of writing project (academic, professional, multimedia, etc.) and at any stage of the writing processVisit www.du.edu/writing/writingcenter for more information.

-The DSP is dedicated to giving students with disabilities an equal opportunity to participate in the University’s programs, courses and activities.
-DSP provides reasonable accommodations, at no cost, to any student who has a documented disability as required by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, as well as other applicable legislation.
-The DSP works with the student to design accommodations intended to mitigate the impact of a students' disability and to afford equal opportunity and full participation in University programs for undergraduate, graduate and non-degree seeking students.
+The SDS is dedicated to giving students with disabilities an equal opportunity to participate in the University’s programs, courses and activities.
+SDS provides reasonable accommodations, at no cost, to any student who has a documented disability as required by the Americans with Disabilities Act and Section 504 of the Rehabilitation Act, as well as other applicable legislation.
+The SDS works with the student to design accommodations intended to mitigate the impact of a students' disability and to afford equal opportunity and full participation in University programs for undergraduate, graduate and non-degree seeking students.

-Students who need accommodations for a disability in order to fully participate in University programs, courses and activities should contact the DSP.
+Students who need accommodations for a disability in order to fully participate in University programs, courses and activities should contact the SDS.
 This contact should be made as far in advance as possible.
-It is the joint responsibility of the student, DSP and other DU faculty and staff to work together to meet students’ needs.
-Students should familiarize themselves with the Handbook for Students with Disabilities, Medical and Mental Health Conditions available at https://www.du.edu/studentlife/disability-services/index.html or can be requested in alternative formats by contacting the DSP office.
+It is the joint responsibility of the student, SDS and other DU faculty and staff to work together to meet students’ needs.

-The DSP requires current supporting documentation of a student’s disability in order to establish protections under the ADA/Section 504 and determine appropriate and reasonable accommodations and/or academic adjustments.
+The SDS requires current supporting documentation of a student’s disability in order to establish protections under the ADA/Section 504 and determine appropriate and reasonable accommodations and/or academic adjustments.
 A student’s documentation is kept separate and private and is not shared as part of the student’s DU Transcript.
-Students can choose to sign a Release of Information form so that DSP staff members are able to speak with others, including but not limited to; the students' family members, healthcare and/or mental healthcare professional(s), and/or DU faculty and staff on the student’s behalf.

 LEP offers a number of additional components including:

-• Tutoring: The LEP tutorial staff includes adjunct faculty, graduate students and upper-level students who have demonstrated a solid mastery of their discipline.
-Students can schedule tutoring appointments through an online scheduler called Accudemia.
+• Tutoring: The L.E.P. tutorial staff includes adjunct faculty, graduate students and upper-level students who have demonstrated a solid mastery of their discipline.
+All of the tutors are trained through C.R.L.A. to work with students with learning differences or who are neurodivergent.
+Students can schedule one-on-one tutoring appointments through an online scheduler called Accudemia.